klunker/Kohana-icecat/README.md

 This is a simple kohana-module for executing data from IceCat catalog.
 You can use it in your internet shop.

-You needed  for user login and password before? try to get it on http:\\icecat.biz
+You needed  for user login and password before? try to get it on http://icecat.biz